zbo14/comit/notes.md

 1. Transparency: constituents and officials can query complaints
 1. Better word than complaint?
 Issue, incident?
 1. Censorship resistance = big selling point of blockchains.. target use cases where there is controversy over the administrative entity restricing access/distribution of information
 1. Comit is not a messaging app.
-However, limited messaging functionality may help admins connect with constituents and work to resolve issues, especially went the issues involve sensitive or serious subject matter.
+However, limited messaging functionality may help admins connect with constituents and work to resolve issues, especially when the issues involve sensitive or serious subject matter.